percona/pmm-doc/docs/using/backup.md

     - *Description* -- A long description.
     - *Location* -- The predefined storage location.

+    !!! note alert alert-primary ""
-    > *Vendor* is a read-only value showing the database vendor name.
+        *Vendor* is a read-only value showing the database vendor name.
 (Currently only for the supported MySQL service.)

 4. Click *Backup*.